 - Offer daily promotions, where you can cleverly use a countdown timer.

 Note!
-It is important to act ethically when applying this principle.
+It is important to remain honest when applying this principle.
 Don’t lie about your supplies and have actions actually expire when the timer runs out.
 Are you not doing this?
 Then visitors lose confidence in you and your company.

 Principle 3: Authority

-“He’s a doctor, so he must be right,” “She specializes in graphic web design, so it’s all right.”
-Whether we consciously choose it or not, we often prefer the opinion of experts.
-From an early age we are taught that certain people have authority: think of your old school teacher or the neighborhood cop.
+“He’s a doctor, so he must be right.”
+“She specializes in graphic web design, so it’s all right.”
+Whether we like it or not, we often prefer what experts say.
+From an early age, we are taught that some people have authority: think of your old school teacher or the neighborhood cop.

-As an entrepreneur, you can also make sure you have authority.
+As a business owner, you can also ensure that you exude authority.
 When you achieve this status, people will accept things from you more and more easily.

-- Display nominations or awards won in the bio’s of your social media accounts and in the footer of your website.
+- Show jer nominations or awards won in the bio’s of your social media accounts.
+Also put them in the footer of your website.

 - Show that you are affiliated with a seal of approval.